Biology (BIO)

 Requisite(s): BIO-1201

 This laboratory course will emphasize and reinforce concepts discussed in the co-requisite lecture (BIO-1201).
-Concepts covered will emphasize the scientific method, intrepretation of data from experimental outcomes, teamwork and communication, and written and oral communication skills.
+Concepts covered will emphasize the scientific method, interpretation of data from experimental outcomes, teamwork and communication, and written and oral communication skills.
 This laboratory will develop skills and biological knowledge needed for future biology classes at St. Francis College.
 This is a 4-hour lab.

 Fulfills General Education Requirement: NPW